- 1Spain: An attractive country for investment

 Like our neighboring countries, and as a result of the global economic crisis of past years and the changing economy, which has moved away from labor-intensive sectors towards highly technological sectors, the unemployment rate in Spain increased.
 In order to definitively overcome the consequences of such crisis, Spain launched an ambitious program of structural reform with a view to boosting economic growth and creating jobs.

 The Spanish Government, in keeping with the commitments entered into by the European Union to promote employment, implemented major labor market reforms in line with the trends observed in neighboring countries and the proposals made by various economic agents and institutions and international economic advisers.
 The reforms aimed to introduce greater flexibility, reduced the dual nature of the job market and improved the employability of workers.
-This, among other factors, has led to the creation of 2.8 million jobs since 2014, although this positive evolution has been interrupted due to the negative impact of the COVID-19 public health crisis.
+This, among other factors, has led to the creation of 2.3 million jobs since 2014, although this positive evolution has been interrupted due to the negative impact of the COVID-19 public health crisis.

 A number of procedures have also been introduced to facilitate the entry, residence and permanence in Spain, for reasons of general interest, of foreigners who plan to invest and create jobs in Spain or who are highly qualified professionals.

-Table 3EVOLUTION OF LABOR FORCE STRUCTURE BY ECONOMIC SECTOR (Percentage)
+Table 3EVOLUTION OF LABOR FORCE STRUCTURE BY ECONOMIC SECTOR (%)